opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 ### Removing the Security plugin from OpenSearch

-Do the following to remove the plugin from the OpenSearch.
+Do the following to remove the plugin from OpenSearch.

 1. Disable shard allocation and stop all nodes so that you prevent shards from moving when the cluster is restarted.